Keyboard shortcuts

 Output column: operational_energy_kwh.

 Provides an estimate of energy for the memory and vCPU usage of serverless services like Fargate or EMR.
-The default coefficients are taken from the Tailpipe methodology.
+The default coefficients are taken from the Tailpipe methodology and can be overridden via configuration:

 Output column: operational_energy_kwh.